nf-core/eager/docs/tutorial_pathogen.md

 - Do I see improved sequence quality scores along the length of reads?
 - Do I see reduced adapter content levels?

-MALT:
+General Genome Stats:

-- Do I have a reasonable level of mappability?
+- Do you have a reasonable Mean Coverage (depth)?
-  - Somewhere between 10-30% can be pretty normal for aDNA, whereas e.g. <1%
+  - To perform phylogenetic analysis, I would like to see a mean coverage >=3X
-    requires careful manual assessment
+- How well do the reads cover the reference genome (breath of coverage)?
-- Do I have a reasonable taxonomic assignment success?
+  - The percent of the reference coverage should be the closest possible to 100%.
+However, we do not expect to cover the entire chromosome, since we remove reads that map equally well to more than 1 locations, thus excluding repetitive or duplicated regions.
-  - You hope a large number of the mapped reads (from the mappability plot) also have taxonomic assignment.
+  - We want to observe a gradually lost or no change in the percent of the reference covered.
+If a drastic drop in the percent of coverage is observed this may indicate cross-mapping from a related species.

 Samtools Flagstat (pre/post Filter):

-- Do I see outliers, e.g. with unusually high levels of human DNA, (indicative of contamination) that require downstream closer assessment?
+- Do I see outliers, e.g. with unusually high levels of pathogen DNA, (indicative of cross-mapping with a closer microorganism) that require downstream closer assessment?

 DeDup/Picard MarkDuplicates):